-Gagging vs Choking: A Reminder
+The Difference Between Gagging and Choking: A Reminder

-Gagging is a normal part of the learning process.
-A baby's gag reflex is much closer to the front of their mouth than an adult’s, meaning it is much easier for them to gag on food.
+Your baby's gag reflex is much closer to the front of your baby's mouth than an adult’s.
+That means it is much easier for them to gag on food.
+And it means that they have a very sensitive gag reflex.
 Gagging means your baby is learning, and is not necessarily a bad thing.

 For more helpful tips on starting solids, grab my

 Handling the Inevitable Gagging Instances